kubernetes/kops/docs/cli/kops_toolbox_convert-imported.md

 ## kops toolbox convert-imported

-Convert an imported cluster into a kops cluster.
+Convert an imported cluster into a kOps cluster.

 ### Synopsis

-Convert an imported cluster into a kops cluster.
+Convert an imported cluster into a kOps cluster.

 ```
 kops toolbox convert-imported [flags]